Iakim/Zabbix-OTRS/README.md

 # Zabbix + OTRS integration

+# WARNING!!!!!
+## Do not copy paste anything from the PDF, all the necessary scripts are here below!!!!

 ### This document is intended to perform the integration of Zabbix with OTRS.

 ### Prerequisites: